Ipasky/aws-minecraft-modded-server/README.md

 ![alt text](img/image-18.png)

-## 8 - Minecraft Local Instalation and Settings
+## 8 - Local Forge Instalation and Settings
 Each player who wants to play on the server needs to follow these steps, as everyone must have the same mods as the server.
 If you already know how to install mods locally, feel free to skip this part.

 First, just like on the server, you need to check if you have **Java** installed.
 If not, you can download the latest version here: **[https://www.java.com/download/](https://www.java.com/download/)**